djairhogeuens/openapi-php/README.md

 ## Usage

+Install the library using Composer: `composer install djairhogeuens/openapi-php`.

 See the `example` folder for an example on how to use the attributes in your project.

-> TO DO: publish the library on Packagist to allow installing it using Composer